 A concern that is sometimes raised over reverse osmosis water filtration is that this method also results in the beneficial minerals such as calcium & magnesium being removed along with the undesirable elements.
 There is considerable debate as to how important an issue this is with claims varying from it being a major health concern to being of no consequence.
 In response to this issue many reverse osmosis systems on the market now include alkaline re-mineralising filters which ensure that any beneficial compounds removed in the purification process are replenished, giving you the best of both worlds and the best tasting, healthiest water possible.

 Most RO systems offered for sale will include a tank which is located under the counter and holds the purified water until required.
 There are some reverse osmosis filters however which are known as 'direct flow' which have the capacity to, as the name suggests, provide a direct flow of purified water from the filter unit to the tap.
-The main benefit of such systems over the standard type is that of space saving as they do away completely with the need for a tank.
-Such systems include the excellent 9 stage BMB NOVA-Pro and the 100GPD Ecosoft RObust.
-For more on Direct Flow tankless systems see here.
+The main benefit of such systems over the standard type is fresher water and space saving as they do away completely with the need for a storage tank.
+Such systems include the excellent 9 stage BMB NOVA-Pro and the sleek, compact Osmio D7 For more on Direct Flow tankless systems see here.

-Another consideration is your homes water pressure ~
+Another factor to consider is your home's water pressure ~